White Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Tony Gonsolin (3-1) will take the mound for the Dodgers, his ninth start of the season.
+- The Dodgers' Clayton Kershaw (8-4) will make his 14th start of the season.

 |Opponent